envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 KubernetesHorizontalPodAutoscalerSpec defines Kubernetes Horizontal Pod Autoscaler settings of Envoy Proxy Deployment.
+When HPA is enabled, it is recommended that the value in `KubernetesDeploymentSpec.replicas` be removed, otherwise Envoy Gateway will revert back to this value every time reconciliation occurs.
 See k8s.io.autoscaling.v2.HorizontalPodAutoScalerSpec.

 _Appears in:_
 - [EnvoyProxyKubernetesProvider](#envoyproxykubernetesprovider)